 George M. Cohen

-- Sullivan & Cromwell Professor of Law
+- Brokaw Professor of Corporate Law

 George Cohen joined the faculty in 1993 as an associate professor of law after a one-year visit to the Law School.
 He became a full professor in 1995.
 He teaches contracts, professional responsibility and agency and partnership.
 He has also taught antitrust and law and economics.